eyue1777/personal-expense-tracker/README.md

 # Ai prompts used

 - I am building a Flutter expense tracker for a graded lab.
 I need to set up the data persistence layer following a clean service-based architecture.
 Please generate a guide so i can follow to create the first layer of the app.
+- Build on the skeletons of the main application screens i provided following a layered architecture
 - Generate the incomplete parts of the three service files for  data persistence
 - Build the authentication UI.
 - Review the project structure for clean code compliance.